Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/day2/multi_distributions/container_insights/_index.md

   kubectl apply -f pod-test.yaml --kubeconfig <kubeconfig>
   ```

-- In few minutes an alert will be created, you will see it in the Azure Portal under Alerts tab of your Azure Arc-enabled cluster.
+- In few minutes an alert will be created, you will see it in the Azure portal under Alerts tab of your Azure Arc-enabled cluster.

   ![Screenshot Monitor alert](./06.png)